Sign conditions for the existence of at least one positive solution of a sparse polynomial system: Algebraic conditions and real solutions of integer configurations

 \section{Algebraic conditions and real solutions of integer configurations}

 In this section we will consider integer configurations $\mathcal A$ and thus, integer matrices $A$.
 Interestingly, in Corollary~\ref{cor:ci} we will relate Lemma~\ref{lemma:nominormixed} with known algebraic results in the study of toric ideals~\cite[Ch.4]{sturmfels}.
 Indeed, we summarize in \S~\ref{ssec:alg} some known algebraic results that show the existence of a mixed dominating Gale dual matrix is equivalent to the fact that there is a full dimensional sublattice of the integer kernel ${\rm ker}_\Z(A)$ whose associated lattice ideal~\eqref{eq:li} is a complete intersection.
 This means that it can be generated by as many polynomials as the codimension of its zero set.
-In the opposite spectrum, an ideal is not Cohen-Macaulay when its homological behavior is complicated (see for instance~\cite{Eisenbud}).
+In the opposite spectrum, when an ideal is not Cohen-Macaulay there is no such direct relation between algebra and geometry (see for instance~\cite{Eisenbud}, or Chapter 1 in~\cite{St} in the graded case).
 When $k=2$, we also consider lattice ideals which are not Cohen-Macaulay.
-Proposition~\ref{prop:nCM} shows how to deal with this bad algebraic case.
+Proposition~\ref{prop:nCM} shows how to deal with this more complicated algebraic case.
 Also, in \S~\ref{ssec:reals} we naturally extend the search for positive solutions to the search for real solutions with nonzero coordinates.